wso2/engineering-governance/.github/security/sca-fossa/README.md

 - Pass both `working-directory` and `project` for each component.
 - Use a stable project naming convention such as `repo/path` so each component is tracked as a separate FOSSA project.
 - Run all components on `main`, and optionally allow manual selection with `workflow_dispatch`.
+- If the repository should be scanned as a single unit, do not pass `working-directory`; the action will scan the entire repository.

 ### Example for a monorepo